IU-PR/Capstone_project/content/docs/Groups/Ayoto.md

 ### Integration and APIs
 We will be using the following APIs:
 * Symptom Checker API
-* Auth0 API
+* Geocoding API

 ### Scalability & Performance
-Our platform will utilize Kubernetes (k8s) and Nginx to ensure scalability and optimal performance.
-Kubernetes allows for easy scaling by dynamically allocating resources based on demand, while Nginx serves as the load balancer, distributing traffic across multiple instances of the application.
+Our platform will utilize Kubernetes (k8s) and traefik to ensure scalability and optimal performance.
+Kubernetes allows for easy scaling by dynamically allocating resources based on demand, while traefik serves as the load balancer, distributing traffic across multiple instances of the application.
 These technologies work together to handle increased user loads and deliver a high-performance experience.

 ### Security and Privacy
 The platform will incorporate robust security measures to protect user data and ensure privacy.
 This includes implementing authentication and authorization mechanisms, encrypting sensitive data at rest and in transit, and adhering to relevant security standards and best practices.

 ### Error Handling and Resilience
-We will employ unit tests for comprehensive code validation and utilize Grafana and Prometheus for effective monitoring and alerting.
+We will employ manual testing and unit testing for comprehensive code validation.
 This approach ensures robust error handling, proactive issue identification, and enhances application resilience.

 ### Deployment and DevOps
-We will implement CI/CD (Continuous Integration/Continuous Deployment) using Travis and Jenkins.
+We will implement CI/CD (Continuous Integration/Continuous Deployment) using Terraform and GitHub actions.
 These tools will automate the build, testing, and deployment process, ensuring efficient software delivery.

 ## Questionnaire